iamtheluckyest/ultimate-tic-tac-toe/README.md

 # Ultimate Tic-Tac-Toe

-Learning PHP by building a 2-player Ultimate Tic-Tac-Toe game.
+Learning PHP and OO design by building a 2-player Ultimate Tic-Tac-Toe game.